DC Comics Two Thousand: Issue #1

 In the year 2000, T. O. Morrow is the ruler of the world, as a result of using a time-travel machine called M.O.R.R.O.W. to strategically send pieces of modern technology (a laptop, an artificial heart, et cetera) to specific places in the year 1941.
-In the past, the newly formed Justice Society is investigating the mysterious technological devices they've encountered, when a group of heroes from 2000—The Justice League—arrives, determined to take back the future devices and restore their time-period.
+In the past, the newly formed Justice Society is investigating the mysterious technological devices they have encountered, when a group of heroes from 2000—The Justice League—arrives, determined to take back the future devices and restore their time-period.
 The JSA's Spectre looks into the JLA members' minds, and sees the worst parts of the future (e.g., the dismantling of New Deal programs, causing the poor to suffer greatly).
-Rather than allow that future to occur, The Spectre imprisons the JLA members in 1941.
+Rather than allow that future to occur, the Spectre imprisons the JLA members in 1941.

 Issue #2

 The League members escape their imprisonment and return to 2000, where Morrow's citadel is being attacked by descendants of the JSA; made corrupt by unearned power, the heirs of the Society intend to hijack M.O.R.R.O.W. for their own purposes.
-In 1941, most of the JSA members plan to use Morrow's technology to improve the world, but The Flash (Jay Garrick) tries to tell them that it's wrong to do so.
-Later, Flash stops the future Morrow from killing his own mother in the past; he'd intended to make himself "tougher" by having been an orphan, but Flash shows him that that's a line even Morrow can't cross.
+In 1941, most of the JSA members plan to use Morrow's technology to improve the world, but the Flash (Jay Garrick) tries to tell them that it is wrong to do so.
+Later, Flash stops the future Morrow from killing his own mother in the past; he had intended to make himself "tougher" by having been an orphan, but Flash shows him that this is a line even Morrow cannot cross.

 The JSA travels to the year 2000 and sees what has happened to the world as a result of Morrow's efforts and their own.
 With Morrow's help, they use M.O.R.R.O.W. to take back all the year-2000 devices that had been sent to 1941, thus restoring the future.